Carbon-izer Presents Interstate 35 in Hays County

 Crestview RV / 15700 S I-35

 This RV dealership has part of its showroom across the street.
 This wasn't like this due to design; construction of Cabela's Drive bisected it.
-As of this writing, their footprint has been further reduced with Rylander Street, a new road connecting West Goforth Road with Cabela's Drive.
+As of this writing, their footprint has been further reduced with the construction of Rylander Street, a new road connecting West Goforth Road with Cabela's Drive.

 Burger King / 15705 S. I-35